beez-dev/3DStructureViewer/README.md

 - correct drawing implements a version of painter's algorithm.
 - the standard openGL pipeline is used as a reference, although a more simplified version of the pipeline is used for ease of transformation(will try to fully mimic the openGL pipeline in the forth coming days.)
+- The code has no backend, it's all FE. ;-)